Skip to content

 radius: '{{radius in km}}',

-orbits: sun.id // Reference to the sun object
+orbits: sun.location, // Reference to the sun via its location

 });